ronald808/ronald808.github.io/_posts/2010-04-08-btree-debug.md

 ![B tree svg]({{site.baseurl}}/assets/images/btree-sample.png)

-If we print the tree before a after the erroneous operation, we can usually visualize what when wrong and trace the issue back the code.
+If we print the tree before and after the erroneous operation, we can usually visualize what when wrong and trace the issue back to the code.